Pentecost Festival: Pinkpop Brand Analysis

 Pinkpop is convinced that the public and the music should always come first.
 Visitors should fully enjoy the festival’s music and performing artists should have a good time as well.
 Next, the organization values corporate social responsibility.
 In 2008, they received the Green n’ Clean award for meeting a set of sustainable management requirements.
 They strive to work on these requirements every year.

-Furthermore, Pinkpop frequently makes it to headlines, and that is often for hiring big international artists such as Coldplay, The Rolling Stones, and Justin Bieber.
-Strong line-ups have helped the organization become well-known (inter)nationally, and get a strong competitive advantage.
+Furthermore, Pinkpop frequently makes headlines, often for hiring big international artists such as Coldplay, The Rolling Stones, and Justin Bieber.
+Strong line-ups have helped the organization become well-known (inter)nationally and secure a strong competitive advantage.

 Brand opportunities and threats

 Pinkpop will also need to decide how it deals with certain threats.
-For example, there are many festival competitors (i.e. Lowlands and Zwarte Cross), substitute goods, and an uncertainty in society.
+For example, there are many festival competitors (i.e. Lowlands and Zwarte Cross), substitute goods, and general uncertainty in society.

-In a research conducted through interviewing Dutch festival-goers, brand equity concluded as most important for loyalty.
-Brand equity can include brand image, social value, and festival atmosphere associations.
-Other aspects like ticket price seemed to be less important.
-Therefore, Pinkpop has to constantly nurture its brand reputation in order to stand strong against competition and other substitutes.
+In a research conducted through interviewing Dutch festival-goers, brand equity was found to be the most important factor for loyalty.
+Brand equity can include brand image, social value, and festival atmosphere associations, while other aspects like ticket price seemed to be less important.
+Therefore, Pinkpop must constantly nurture its brand reputation to stand strong against competition and substitutes.

-The festival also has opportunities in improving the brand by focusing more on sustainable practices.
+The festival also has opportunities in improving its brand by focusing more on sustainable practices.
 At the moment, they aren’t presenting their current progress as proudly as their history, though both are equally important.
-In 2019, Pinkpop announced on Twitter to have started using biodegradable drinking cups.
+In 2019, Pinkpop announced on Twitter that they had started using biodegradable drinking cups.
 However, sustainability doesn’t seem to be their priority and is not mentioned on their website.
-They have one of the highest festival attendance rates and are bound to create a lot of waste.
+With one of the highest festival attendance rates, they are bound to create a lot of waste.

 Conclusion

-Out of all their 50 editions, over half of them were sold out.
-Before the pandemic, they held a festival every single year, putting them in The Guinness Book of Records in 1990.
+Out of all their 50 editions, over half were sold out.
+Before the pandemic, they held a festival every single year, earning them a place in The Guinness Book of Records in 1990.
 Hopefully, after two missed years, next year people can have a blast again at Pinkpop!